Dubai to close Sheikh Zayed Road, other key routes on New Year's Eve; timings announced

-Those heading to the Downtown area and other popular locations are urged to start their trips early and use public transport
+Those heading to the Downtown area and other popular locations are urged to start their trips early or use public transport

 Photo: File